Dogani/certificate_locater/README.md

 # certificate_locater
-How to find SSL Files Locations
+How to find SSL Files Locations In Linux Environment